Skip to main content

 • A Qpher account with an active API key

-• At least one active Dilithium3 key pair (see Key Management)
+• At least one active Dilithium3 key pair (see Key Management), or an active Composite-ML-DSA key pair for hybrid signatures

-• The key_version of the active Dilithium3 key you want to use
+• The key_version of the active signing key you want to use

 How Dilithium3 Signing Works